SmartCard Lab

 Objectives

-At the end of this module, students are able to design a complex digital embedded system.
-They achieve this by designing a smartcard, realized on a microcontroller platform.
-As a result of the lab, the students can present a working smartcard which is able to decrypt a data stream.
-The students will be familiar with smart card communication protocols, Microcontroller programming, countermeasures to Differential Power Attacks (DPA) attacks on smartcards and embedded devices, and basic cryptographic algorithms.
+At the end of this module, students are able to design and program complex digital embedded systems.
+They achieve this by designing a side-channel resistant smart card firmware, running on a microcontroller-based smart card emulator.
+As a result of the lab, the students present a working smart card which is able to decrypt video data streams and is resistant to differential power analysis (DPA) attacks.
+The students familiarize themselves with smart card communication protocols (ISO7816), microcontroller programming and debugging, countermeasures against DPA attacks on smart cards and embedded devices, and basic cryptographic algorithms.

 Description

-In this lab, students work together in teams to design and implement a chip card (smart card) used to decrypt a data stream.
-The scenario is similar to a pay TV application, where a high level of security is necessary.
-The software for the smart card runs on a microcontroller.
-To verify the security of the smart card and to evaluate the security measures, side channel attacks are conducted.
+In this lab, students work together in teams to design and implement a smart card used to decrypt video data streams, similar to a pay TV application.
+The software for the smart card will run on a microcontroller-based smart card emulator.
+Emphasis is placed in creating a high security implementation.
+To measure the security of the smart card and to assess the cost/benefit tradeoffs of the implemented countermeasures, side channel analysis attacks are conducted and evaluated.

 Prerequisites

-Good knowledge of digital circuits, basics of C programming language, basic knowledge of Matlab.
-The following modules should be passed before taking the course: - Cryptology (Kryptologie) It is recommended to take the following modules additionally: - Secure Implementation of Cryptographic Algorithms
+Good knowledge of digital circuits, basics of microcontrollers programming in C or assembly language The following modules should be passed before taking the course: - Cryptography - C/C++ Lab (or similar) It is recommended but not mandatory to take the following modules additionally: - Secure Implementation of Cryptographic Algorithms

 Teaching and learning methods